So you think after 20+ years in the military, you qualify as a "senior leader"? I would probably agree.

 I reached out to a few of my colleagues to find out why this is such a bad idea and what a few good alternatives might be.
 Here are the reasons you might not want to use the term "senior leader" during your job hunt:

 Every professional I talked to said the same thing: "There is no such job as senior leader."
 It was like they had called each other and prepared an answer in advance.

 "Nobody is hiring a senior leader," Brenda Tracy told me.
 She has been a recruiter for more than 30 years, often working for defense clients such as Booz Allen Hamilton and Lockheed Martin.
 She has interviewed hundreds of transitioning military members.
-"If the intent of that [LinkedIn] space is to be visible to employers, then the use words employers will search by."
+"If the intent of that [LinkedIn] space is to be visible to employers, then use words employers will search by," Tracy said.

 In your headline, use a noun to describe yourself that will be a search term for the recruiter.
 Tracy suggests that the best words to use are job titles and skill-based keywords.
 Collect possibilities on Indeed or LinkedIn and then get feedback from friends who are already out of the military to make sure you are in the right ballpark.

 2. I Don't Think the Term Means What You Think It Means.

 In the military, everyone knows what you mean when you use the term "senior leader."
 Outside the military, that can be very different.
 Shawn Edmondson, who retired from the Army and now works as the lead local veteran employment representative at the Virginia Employment Commission, is constantly bringing employers and individual veterans together.
 He sees that sometimes the gap comes from how different industries use the term "senior."

 "For example, some shift leaders [at a shipyard] could be described as senior leaders, and they could be in their early 20s.
 The hiring authority needs to know what 'senior' means to you and how much responsibility did it include," he said.